 The Grim Reaper (also known as Death) is a personification representing the end or loss of life.
 Often seen with a black cloak and sickle, his image has brought fear to many over hundreds of years.
 Death also represents evil and the loss of one’s soul.

 In Ancient Greece, Death was known as Thanatos, though he wasn’t thought of as an evil entity because one’s departure from our world to whatever exists out there after death is inevitable.
 Thanatos worked for Hades, the god of the underworld, and was said to don blood-covered clothing.

-Death’s Celtic Origins: The Ankou
+The Ankou (Celtic)

 In Breton folklore, there is a figure that represents Death named “the Ankou”.
 Usually, the Ankou is the spirit of the last person to die in a small community, and they escort the next to die to the afterlife.

 The Irish dullahan is a dark, creepy figure that rides in a large carriage pulled by many black horses or on a single black horse, riding to the home of wherever someone is about to die.
 Once he arrives, the dullahan calls the person’s name, and they die instantaneously.
 Dullahans were an entire species according to the Irish.